ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Concluding Remarks

 \item We do not use pre-compilation techniques.
 Our operations are direct and natural.
 (Of course, not all pre-compilation techniques are bad.)
 The use of NNF for formulas is also natural and can be efficiently handled~\cite{Nguyen08CSP-FI}.
 Treating TBox axioms as global assumptions is just for making the presentation simple.
 In practice, the absorption technique like the one discussed in~\cite{NguyenS10TCCI} can be used to deal with TBox axioms. \end{itemize}

 Our tableau decision procedure for \SHIQ is a framework, which can be implemented with various optimization techniques~\cite{Nguyen08CSP-FI}.
-In~\cite{Nguyen08CSP-FI} we established a set of optimizations that co-operates very well with global caching and various search strategies for the DL \ALC, including formulas normalization, formulas caching, literals elimination, propagation of unsat (closedness) for parent and sibling nodes, as well as cutoffs and compacting the graph.\footnote{On small matters like how to implement the procedure $\FindProxy$ efficiently, in~\cite{Nguyen08CSP-FI} we used hashing, which is very practically efficient.
-Besides, even in the case the cost of that procedure is polynomial in the size of the graph, the complexity of our tableau decision procedure is still \EXPTIME.} All of these optimization techniques can be adapted for \SHIQ, and probably, new ones can be found.
+In~\cite{Nguyen08CSP-FI} we established a set of optimizations that co-operates very well with global caching and various search strategies for the DL \ALC, including formula normalization and caching, literal elimination, propagation of unsat (closedness) for parent and sibling nodes, as well as cutoffs and compacting the graph.\footnote{On small matters like how to implement the procedure $\FindProxy$ efficiently, in~\cite{Nguyen08CSP-FI} we used hashing, which is very efficient.
+Besides, even in the case the cost of that procedure is polynomial in the size of the graph, the complexity of our tableau decision procedure is still \EXPTIME (when numbers are coded in unary).} All of these optimization techniques can be adapted for \SHIQ, and probably, new ones can be found.

 Implementing an efficient tableau reasoner for \SHIQ is time-consuming.
-A preliminary implementation of our tableau decision procedure for \SHIQ will be done first by our master student in the coming academic year.
+A preliminary implementation of our tableau decision procedure for \SHIQ will be done in the near future.
 By the preliminary experimental results of \cite{Nguyen08CSP-FI,GorePostniece08} (on global caching for \ALC) and \cite{Farsiniamarj08} (on exploiting integer programming for \SHQ), one can hope that our framework allows to create good reasoners for \SHIQ.

 Our work provides not only techniques for increasing efficiency of reasoning and making it scalable w.r.t.\ quantified number restrictions.
-It does provide also the first method for developing \EXPTIME tableau decision procedures instead of \NtEXPTIME ones~\cite{HorrocksST00,TobiesThesis} for \EXPTIME description logics with quantified number restrictions.
+It does provide also the first method for developing \EXPTIME tableau decision procedures instead of \NtEXPTIME ones~\cite{HorrocksST00,TobiesThesis} for \EXPTIME description logics with quantified number restrictions (when numbers are coded in unary).
 The method is also applicable to graded modal logics.